jimmywong2003/nrf5-ble-multiple-role-example/README.md

-# nrf5-multilink-lbs-nus-example
+# nrf5-multilink-lbs-nus-its-example

 ## Description

 Inside Nordic nRF5 SDK, it has the BLE mult-link central example which uses to connect more BLE Blinky Application as peripherals.

-In this example, it adds the NUS (Nordic Uart Service) with BLE Blinky service (LBS) together.
+In this example, it adds the NUS (Nordic Uart Service) and Image Transfer Service (ITS) with BLE Blinky service (LBS) together.

 ### Central Role